Mission San Juan Capistrano: Introduction

 The success of the settlement's population is evident in its historical records.
 Prior to the arrival of the missionaries, some 550 indigenous Acjachemen people lived in this area of their homeland.
 By 1790, the number of Indian reductions had grown to 700 Mission Indians, and just six years later nearly 1,000 "neophytes" (recent converts) lived in or around the Mission compound.
 Baptisms in that year alone numbered 1,649 out of the none total 4,639 people converted between 1776 and 1847.

 More than 69 former inhabitants, mostly Juaneño Indians, have marked graves in the Mission's cemetery (campo santo).
 The remains of (later Monsignor) St. John O'Sullivan, who recognized the property's historic value and working tirelessly to conserve and rebuild its structures, are buried at the entrance to the cemetery on west side of the property, and a statue raised in his honor stands at the head of the crypt.
 The surviving chapel also serves as the final resting place of three priests who passed on while serving at the Mission: José Barona, Vicente Fustér, and Vicente Pascual Oliva are all entombed beneath the sanctuary floor.

 The Criolla or "Mission grape," was first planted at San Juan Capistrano in 1779, and in 1783 the first wine produced in Alta California was from the Mission's winery.

 The Mission entered a long period of gradual decline after Mexican government secularization in 1833.
 After 1850 U.S. statehood, numerous efforts were made over the latter 19th century to restore the Mission to its former state, but none achieved much success until the arrival of O'Sullivan in 1910.
 Restoration efforts continue, and the chapel called "Father Serra Church" is still used for religious services.

 Over 500,000 visitors, including 80,000 school children, come to the Mission each year.
 And while the ruins of "The Great Stone Church" (which was all but leveled by an 1812 earthquake) are a renowned architectural wonder, the Mission is perhaps best known for the annual "Return of the Swallows" which is traditionally observed every March 19 (Saint Joseph's Day).
-Mission San Juan Capistrano has served as a favorite subject for many notable artists, and has been immortalized in literature and on film numerous times, perhaps more than any other mission.
+Mission San Juan Capistrano has served as a favorite subject for many notable artists, and has been immortalized in literature and on film numerous times.

 In 1984, a modern church complex was constructed just north and west of the Mission compound and is now known as Mission Basilica San Juan Capistrano.
 Today, the mission compound serves as a museum, with the Serra Chapel within the compound serving as a chapel for the mission parish.